cul/ac-academiccommons/README.md

 6. Setup your local development DB.
    ```
-   rake db:migrate
+   bundle exec rake db:migrate
    ```

-7. Start your local fedora instance.
+7. Start your local fedora and solr instances.
+Docker must be running on your computer.
    ```
-   rake jetty:start
+   bundle exec rake ac:docker:start
    ```

-8. Start your local solr instance with a development core.
-(Leave this command running in the background)
+8. In a separate terminal window, start the webpack dev server for faster asset compilation.
    ```
-   solr_wrapper
+   ./bin/webpacker-dev-server
    ```

 9. Start your local Rails app